jullienl/jullienl.github.io/_posts/2024-11-14-PowerShell-library-for-HPE-GreenLake..md

 categories: GreenLake
 image: /assets/images/HPECOMCmdlets/header.jpg
 # excerpt: The purpose of this blog is to familiarize readers with the PowerShell library for the HPE GreenLake edge-to-cloud platform.
-tags: COM Compute Ops Management
+tags:
+  - greenlake
+  - com
 ---

 Update: Avril 2025